vivekvision/LLM_KnowledgeBase/Basics.md

 Few-shot prompt: Few-shot prompts are similar to one-shot prompts, but the model is given multiple labeled examples of the task

+Tuning - The process of adapting a model to a new domain or set of custom use cases by training the model on new data Two different ways of Tuning - Prompt tuning  & Modle tuning (also known as Fine tuning)